mui/material-ui/docs/src/pages/components/selects/selects.md

 ## Multiple select

 The `Select` component can handle multiple selections.
-It's enabled with the `multiple` property.
+It's enabled with the `multiple` prop.

 Like with the single selection, you can pull out the new value by accessing `event.target.value` in the `onChange` callback.
 It's always an array.